GoEvaCom/react-native-eos/README.md

 React-Native EOS

 At eva coop, we used to browserify eosjs in order to sign transactions.
+Block.one also recently made their eosjs copmpatible with React-Native because it is really convenient.

-However, ion production on a cellphone, it is way too slow, especially on older phones.
-In order to diminish the signing time, we had to write an android and iOS implementation with an API for react-native.
+However, in production mode on a cellphone, the ecc signing  is way too slow because of the javascript browserfying and polyfills.
+In order to diminish the signing time on our app and improve UX, we had to write an android and iOS implementation with an API for react-native.

 # Installation notes
 ```
-npm install [...]
+npm install react-native-eos
 react-native link
 ```